-Executive Summary: Health Impact Review of S-6720.1 Concerning the jurisdiction of juvenile court (2021 Legislative Session)
+Executive Summary: Health Impact Review of SB 5122 SB 5122, Concerning the jurisdiction of juvenile court (2021 Legislative Session)

-- Very strong evidence that changing the procedural jurisdiction of juvenile court to 13 through 19 years of age will decrease juvenile recidivism. - Informed assumption that decreasing adult criminal legal system involvement for emerging adults aged 18 and 19 years will decrease penalties and collateral consequences for these individuals charged with a crime.
+- Very strong evidence that decreased involvement in the criminal legal system would improve health outcomes across the life course. - Very strong evidence that changing the procedural jurisdiction of juvenile court to 13 through 19 years of age will decrease juvenile recidivism. - Informed assumption that decreasing adult criminal legal system involvement for emerging adults aged 18 and 19 years will decrease penalties and collateral consequences for these individuals charged with a crime.
 This assumption is based on current differences between the adult criminal legal system and juvenile criminal legal system in Washington State. - Very strong evidence that decreased penalties and collateral consequences of conviction would likely improve access to employment opportunities, housing, and economic stability. - Very strong evidence that improved access to employment opportunities, housing, and economic stability would improve health outcomes. - Unclear impact on equity due to the intersectionality of overlapping identities, current inequities due to racism in the juvenile and adult criminal legal systems, and continued opportunities for involvement with the criminal legal systems for 8 through 19 year olds.